clebebe/1-kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
-The purpose of this analysis is to be able to visualize how campaigns for plays have performed based on their launch date and funding goal amounts.
+Clint Louis wants to see how different play campaigns have resulted based on their launch dates and funding goal amounts.
+The analysis will help to compare and illustrate the relationship between the launch dates and funding goal amounts through charts.

 ## Analysis and Challenges